 Option #1 – Use your web host’s tools

-Many WordPress-focused web hosts provides options for setting up staging sites with a single click, with little or no extra configuration required.
+Many WordPress-focused web hosts provide options for setting up staging sites with a single click, with little or no extra configuration required.
 Simply create your WordPress site, populate your initial content, and click to deploy to a staging environment.
 Any future updates can then be performed on your staging site and tested before pushing live.
 Each web host’s offering will perform somewhat differently, so you’ll want to review your host’s documentation before diving in.
 That said, if your host provides this functionality to its users, this is definitely one of the simplest options for day-to-day use!

 A few web hosts that provide one-click staging functionality are listed below.
 Please note that this list is provided merely as a courtesy to our users, and we are not affiliated with any of the following providers.